manubb/barbiche/DOCUMENTATION.md

 For convenience, an `undefined` or `null` value for `array` is interpreted as an empty array: `[]`.

+Any object with a `forEach` method (e.g. Maps or Sets) can be used in loops.

 A simple example:
 ```html
 <template id="loop">